-A news release issued after the commission meeting summarizes the result.
+A news release issued after the April 2014 commission meeting summarizes the result.
 Read the commission meeting materials in their entirety, or just read the agreement as amended in June 2015.

-- Pay $2.5 million into an escrow account to fund future acquisition of state park property.
+- Release $2.5 million from an escrow account to fund future acquisition of state park property.

 - Offer access to property to move the Oregon Coast Trail north of Bandon off a county road.

 Any outside proposal affecting state park land must provide "overwhelming" public benefits to the state park system.
 The system is not a single, unchanging set of properties.
 Most of the change involves receiving property from willing sellers, but it does sometimes involve allowing property to leave the system.
 The equation -- what the public gains minus what it is giving up -- has to show this overwhelming public benefit.
-The benefits are measured by comparing the effects at the deal on the department's mission to "provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations."
+The benefits are measured by looking at how the deal affects the department's mission to "provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations."

 Deciding whether an idea provides an overwhelming benefit isn't just about looking at numbers (acres and dollars), so it's not surprising people have different views about this exchange.
 The Commission ultimately decided to approve the exchange proposal because they felt, when viewed as a whole, it met this standard.

 The state owns the 280 acres Bandon Biota wants, but the land was acquired from the federal Bureau of Land Management (BLM) in the 1960s.
 The BLM placed a restriction on the property when they sold it to the state -- the property must be used as a park.
 OPRD and Bandon Biota were in the process of assembling an application to changing the deed restriction when the BLM provided new information about application requirements.
 This information, plus water flow data from test wells (see next paragraph), prompted Bandon Biota to withdraw from the proposal at the end of September 2015.